CortexIntelligentAutomation/docs/content/en/docs/2025.3/Guides/disaster-recovery/single-server-without-ha/web-application-server/recover-web-application-from-backup.md

 ---
 title: "Recover Web Application Server From Scheduled Backup"
 linkTitle: "Recover Web Application Server From Scheduled Backup"
-description: "Information about recovering the web application server."
+description: "Information about recovering the web application server from a backup"
 weight: 40
 ---

 # {{% param title %}}

 This guide describes how to recover the Web Application Server from a backup.
 This will recovery the flow repositories and the openApi definitions.
+Any recovery need for the web config must be done manually.

 ### Configure the Recover Script